praveenchiliveri6/static-code-analyzer-webservice/README.md

 AutoBuildTest.bat :

-This batch file will run all the maven commands along with simian(for duplicates) and jacoco(for code coverage).then,it runs the spring-boot application.
+This batch file will run all the maven commands along with simian(for duplicates) and jacoco(for code coverage).Then,it runs the spring-boot application.